Top 10 Places to Visit in Vietnam

 What to do: The town of Sapa has a certain charm with its centrally-located old stone church, a gathering place for locals and visitors alike, along with its many boutiques and spas.
 However, to experience Sapa’s real charm, head out to the surrounding countryside of cascading rice terraces and quaint villages on a soft trek, followed by a soak in a bath infused with medicinal herbs collected by hill tribe people.
 Climb up Mount Fansipan (or take the convenient cable car) for views from the ‘roof of Indochina’.

 Recommendation: Get into the spirit of Sapa with an overnight vintage-inspired train ride from Victoria Express Train, arriving refreshed and ready to sightsee right away.
-Or pair the vintage train journey with a Sapa trek and a Halong Bay cruise in the Ultimate Northern Vietnam Experience from Victoria Voyages.

 - Nearly 1,700 mostly deserted islands